CyR1en/Interpolator/README.md

 With Interpolator you can get away with using System.out.printf() or String.format() by interfacing Interpolator to which ever class you want to use it to and just use printf().

 ### Implementation
-You basically interface Interpolator and you can explicitly call printf().
+Simply interface Interpolator to any class you wish to use Interpolator with and you can explicitly call printf().
 ```java
 public class TestClass implements Interpolator {
   //code here